Dreambound

 Recommended for you

-• Conducting routine inspections of aircraft systems, including engines, brakes, electrical systems, and fuel systems
+• They conduct thorough inspections of aircraft systems, including engines, brakes, electrical systems, and fuel systems, to ensure everything is functioning correctly.

-• Conducting regular maintenance tasks, such as oil changes, filter replacements, and tire inspections
+• They carry out routine maintenance tasks such as oil changes, filter replacements, and tire inspections to prevent potential issues.

-• Keeping detailed records of maintenance and repairs performed
+• They maintain detailed records of all maintenance and repairs performed, ensuring accurate documentation and compliance with safety regulations.

 Work Environment of an Aviation Mechanic